gerbenjacobs/unix-piping-course/step2/README.md

 ## How to write to stdout

-We've learned to use a `Reader` in combination with `stdin`, but for writing we'll need to use a `Writer`.
+We've learned to use a `io.Reader` in combination with `stdin`, but for writing we'll need to use a `io.Writer`.

 Since we know we're going to use JSON we can have a look at the `encoding/json` [package](https://pkg.go.dev/encoding/json).

-You're probably familiar with `json.Marshal` but the package also comes with an `Encoder`, that needs to be initialized with a `Writer` interface.
+You're probably familiar with `json.Marshal` but the package also comes with an `json.Encoder`, that needs to be initialized with a `io.Writer` interface.
-We can use the `os.Stdout` file descriptor for this, cause as you remember, `*File` structs adhere to the interface.
+We can use the `os.Stdout` file descriptor for this, cause as you remember, `os.File` structs adhere to the interface.

 ## Our JSON model